jonathanhines/midtown/index.markdown

 </div>
 <div class="callout-text-right" markdown="1">

-Shelly Pavlić is a Registered Social Worker and Psychotherapist,and has extensive training in complex psychological health & wellness.
-Shelly specializes in Cognitive Behavioural Therapist (CBT), and integrate techniques from Mindfulness Therapy, Dialectical Behavioural Therapy (DBT), MultiSystemic Therapy (MST), Attachment & Family Systems Therapies, and trauma-informed care.
+Shelly Pavlić and the Midtown Counselling team are experienced and caring health professionals, specializing in complex physical and mental health & wellness.
+They listen to their clients, meet them where they're at, and employ evidenced-based treatment techniques to help clients achieve their goals.

-<div class="callout-link"><a href="/about/#shelly" class="link-button inverted">about Shelly</a></div>
+<div class="callout-link"><a href="/about/#shelly" class="link-button inverted">more about Shelly and the team</a></div>

 </div>
 </div>